cubexch/ws-api/generated/md/src/trade.md

 ### OrderType
 Order-type specifies how the order will be placed into the order book.

+- Note that for LIMIT orders, there is a pre-flight check that there is sufficient available balance to place this order at the price and quantity specified.
+Otherwise, the order will be rejected with the EXCEEDED_SPOT_POSITION reason.
+- For MARKET_LIMIT and MARKET_WITH_PROTECTION orders, there is no such pre-flight check and a submitted order will be partially filled up until the subaccount's position limit.
+The remaining quantity will be canceled with the POSITION_LIMIT reason.

 | Name | Number | Description |
 | ---- | ------ | ----------- |
 | LIMIT | 0 | A limit order is accompanied with a price (inclusive) that specifies the upper limit to buy and the lower limit to sell.
 If the price is not immediately available and the TIF allows resting orders, the limit order will rest until filled or canceled. |